 - 7.2.6.3 The opponents shall immediately, without summons from the referees, take a position at least three meters from the ball, sticks included. - 7.2.6.4 The player taking the free-hit does not have to wait for the opponents to take position, but if the ball is played while the opponents are trying to take position in a correct way, no action shall be taken. - 7.2.6.5 The ball shall be played with the stick.
-It shall be hit cleanly, not dragged, flicked or lifted on the stick. - 7.2.6.6 The player taking the free-hit must not touch the ball again before it has touched another player or another player's equipment. - 7.2.6.7 A free-hit may go directly into goal. - 7.2.7 Offenses leading to a free-hit - 7.2.7.1 When a player hits, blocks, lefts, kicks or holds an opponent or opponent's stick.
+It shall be hit cleanly, not dragged, flicked or lifted on the stick. - 7.2.6.6 The player taking the free-hit must not touch the ball again before it has touched another player or another player's equipment. - 7.2.6.7 A free-hit may go directly into goal. - 7.2.7 Offenses leading to a free-hit - 7.2.7.1 When a player hits, blocks, lefts, kicks or holds an opponent's stick, or hits the opponent's body with the possibility of reaching the ball.

 Note: If the referees consider the player to have played the ball before hitting the opponent's stick, no action shall be taken. - 7.2.7.2 When a field player raises the blade of his stick above waist level in the back swing before hitting the ball, or in the forward swing after hitting the ball.
 This includes mock shots.
 A high forward swing is allowed if no other players are in the vicinity, and there is no risk of injury.
-As waist level is considered the level of the waist when standing upright. - 7.2.7.3 When a field player uses any part of his stick or his foot, to play to try to play the ball above knee level.

-Note: Stopping the ball with a thigh is not considered to be playing the ball above the knee level, unless considered dangerous.
-As knee level is considered the level knees when standing upright.
+As waist level is considered the level of the waist when standing upright. - 7.2.7.3 When a field player uses any part of his stick or his foot, to play to try to play the ball above knee level. - Note: Stopping the ball with a thigh is not considered to be playing the ball above the knee level, unless considered dangerous.
+As knee level is considered the level knees when standing upright. - 7.2.7.4 When a field player places his stick, his foot or his leg between an opponent's legs or feet. - 7.2.7.5 When a player, in control of the ball, or trying to reach it, forces or pushes an opponent in any way other than shoulder to shoulder.